-The business & product operations (BizOps) team is responsible for translating business goals (strategy) into tactical operations (execution).
+The Business Operations & Strategy (BizOps) team is responsible for translating business goals (strategy) into tactical operations (execution).

 See the Operations roles page.